 We recommend H2Ocean cream or foam for aftercare which we sell in store.

-- Starting the next day, Immediately after each washing/drying session use the tattooist recommended lotion, We suggest H2Ocean foam or cream as the best aftercare.
-Tatcare cream can also be used.
+- After a couple days, Immediately after each washing/drying session use the tattooist recommended lotion, We suggest H2Ocean foam or cream as the best aftercare.

 - Lightly cover the tattoo with the ointment mentioned above.
 Use a thin enough coat to lightly cover the tattoo and keep it moist.
 Do not over medicate, (if ointment bubbles up or appears shiny, you are over medicating.)
 To remove excess ointment, BLOT off with a paper towel five minutes after applying moisturizer.

-- For the next 6-10 days keep tattoo moist (with lotion) by applying the cream 2-4 times a day.
+- For the next 6-10 days moisturize (with lotion) by applying the cream 2-4 times a day.
 If tattoo dries out to much overscabbing will occur.
 Do not soak tattoo in water or lotion!

 - If possible wear only white cotton over the tattoo for the next few days.